-- 1. Continue to expand the membership base with a particular focus on those practising health promotion and education in public health roles, health professional roles and educational roles in statutory education and charitable bodies. - 2.
+- 1. Continue to expand the membership base with a particular focus on those practising health promotion and education in public health roles, health professional roles and educational roles in statutory education and charitable bodies both at home and overseas and extend the offer of free membership to qualifying students. - 2.
 Support the continued growth and development of the International Journal of Health Promotion and Education as a key journal in the field and move toward the achievement of an Impact Factor. - 3.
-Develop a five year business plan - 4.
-Undertake a trustee skills audit, identifying any gaps that would require specific actions - 5.
-Respond to, and influence policy issues in health promotion and public health through rapid responses in the BMJ journal, forwarding such responses to key people, responding to Government health and education consultation documents and making direct contact with ministers and ministerial bodies. - 6.
-Continue to review administrative process and procedure including costs to ensure that risks are identified and reduced through mitigation and that 'best value' is achieved. - 7.
-Plan several events to commemorate the 60th Anniversary of IHPE including a webinar
+Develop a 5 year strategic plan - 4.
+Respond to, and influence policy issues in health promotion and public health through rapid responses in the BMJ journal, forwarding such responses to key people, responding to Government health and education consultation documents and making direct contact with ministers and ministerial bodies. - 5.
+Continue to review administrative process and procedure including costs to ensure that risks are identified and reduced through mitigation and that 'best value' is achieved. - 6.
+Plan and deliver a number of activities to celebrate IHPE 60th Anniversary, including a reception at House of Commons.